 Ingredients you Need to Make Lebanese Knafeh:

 Shredded Phyllo Dough:

 Shredded phyllo dough can be found at any Middle Eastern store or you can order it online.
-Our local Middle Eastern store carries Apollo Kataifi and kadayif.
+Our local Middle Eastern store carries Ziyad Brand Kataifi.
 Shredded phyllo dough comes frozen or dried, both work for this recipe.
 If you buy the frozen one, make sure it’s completely thawed and at room temperature before using.
 Once it’s thawed, you can then break it up into smaller pieces by pulsing it a few times in your food processor.

 A mix of ricotta and mozzarella cheese.